ace2884/Simple-Calculator/README.md

 Division (/): Divide the first number by the second.
 Note: Division by zero is handled.

 Exponentiation (^): Raise the first number to the power of the second.

+square root(√):finds the square root of the number

 Modulus (%): Calculate the remainder of the division of the first number by the second